Baranya County

-As of the 2011 census, it had a population of 386,441 residents.
-Of the 19 counties of Hungary (excluding Budapest), it is ranked 10th by both geographic area and population.
-Its county seat and largest city is Pécs.
+As of 2025, it has a population of 351,158.
+Of the 19 counties of Hungary (excluding Budapest), it is ranked 10th, both in terms of geographic area and population.

 Etymology

 In German, it is known as Komitat Branau, and in Croatian as Baranjska županija (Baranja).

 The county was probably named after its first comes 'Brana' or 'Braina'.

 Geography

-This county has a total area of 4429.60 sqkm – 4.76% of Hungary, it is divided in Upper Baranya and Lower Baranya.
+This county has a total area of 4429.60 sqkm – 4.76% of Hungary – which is divided in Upper Baranya and Lower Baranya.

+It is bordered by Somogy County to the northwest, Tolna County to the north, Bács-Kiskun County and the Danube to the east, and the border with Croatia (part of which is formed by the Drava River) to the south.

 The northern part of the county is a mountain area with large forests, the Mecsek Mountains.
 The central areas are shared between the Baranya Hills and Villány Mountains.
 The very eastern and southern parts are flat.

 The highest point in the county is Zengő in the Mecsek Mountains, at 682 metres.
 This is also the highest point of the mountain range.

 Baranya is rich in mineral and thermal water, and also in other resources.
 98% of Hungary's coal resources are found here.